Ruthenic/simushell/README.md

 https://trello.com/b/gBrpqk9M/simushell

 # Additional Notes
-1. The config file (Config.succ) may remain in a git commit.
-If it is, I reccomend deleting it before running the program from `/SimuShell/bin/debug/netcoreapp3.1/`.
+1. ~~The config file (Config.succ) may remain in a git commit.
+If it is, I reccomend deleting it before running the program from `/SimuShell/bin/debug/netcoreapp3.1/`.~~ Leaving this here for archival and if .gitignore screws up, the Config.succ file should no longer be there after commits